 We’ve all heard people buy from people, but would you buy something from Mr or Mrs Dull who hardly leave the house and have no interests.
 The sale should be enjoyable, an interesting experience for both sides, a win-win scenario.
 The reason we are in sales is because we love meeting and selling to people.
 The relationship building side of sales doesn’t have much to do with what you are looking to sell, it’s about how you got to the meeting, the car you drive, your latest gadget, your daughters gymnastics trophy, your sports teams success, the CD you are listening to…you get the picture.
-Do nothing and you have a pretty boring discussion on your hands.
+So do nothing and you have a pretty boring discussion on your hands.

 4. Be interested

-So you’ve been on the traditional sales course and they say “you’ve got two of these *wiggles ears* and one of them *points to mouth*.
-Just sitting there whilst someone talks and you listen, doesn’t work, that’s actually called hearing.
+So you’ve been on the traditional sales course and they say “you’ve got two of these” *wiggles ears* and one of them *points to mouth*.
+Just sitting there whilst someone talks and you listen, doesn’t work That’s actually called hearing.

 Learn to listen.
 Things to be mindful of include, body language, nodding, focus, relaxing, but the main skill is ‘the feedback’.
 This involves waiting for a pause and confirming back to the speaker that you understand, often using their words.

 A change of scenery can be a welcome break for the busy executive.
 It’s amazing how much we experience when we travel, new cultures, landmarks and learning how other people go about their day.
-This helps you to be interesting as well, relaying stories on how things have really gathered pace here and there is big investment there.
-Market visits are a great experience too, you never know who you will meet and what relationships could be forged, next thing you know you are exporting!
+This also helps you to be interesting as well, relaying stories on how things have really gathered pace here and there is big investment there.
+Market visits are a great experience as well, you never know who you will meet and what relationships could be forged, next thing you know you are exporting!